bparanj/crystal/security/patching.md

 #### `bundle show <gem_name>`

-This command shows detailed information about a specific gem, including its dependencies.
+This command shows detailed information about a specific gem,  its dependencies.
 ```bash
 bundle show rails
 ```